gwolfis/A10-Demo-Container-Web-App/docs/index.md

 # A10 Demo Container Web App
 A lightweight A10 Networks demo container running Apache 2 + PHP 8.2.
-Shows live request & header info on an A10-branded diagnostics page—perfect for validating ADC behavior, VIPs, X-Forwarded-For, host headers, and now HTTPS/TLS details.
+Shows live request & header info on an A10 branded diagnostics page, perfect for validating ADC behavior, VIPs, X-Forwarded-For, host headers, and now HTTPS/TLS details.

 --------
 Features